Navid200/xDrip/docs/Connectivity-troubleshoot.md

 If you are new to xDrip or Dexcom, have a look at the [general information](./Dexcom-Basics.md) to familiarize yourself with the interface and requirements and limitations.

-If there is another mobile device set to collect from the same transmitter (not a follower, but a master), you need to disconnect it.
+If there is another mobile device set to collect from the same Dexcom device (not a follower, but a master), you need to disconnect it.

-The G5/G6/G7 status page gives you most of the information you need about how your system (xDrip, Dexcom transmitter and sensor) is doing.
+The Dex status page gives you most of the information you need about how your system is doing.
 ![](./images/system-status-pg.png)

 Is there a [disconnect](./Proper-connectivity.md)?
 If yes, you need to resolve it before anything else.
 Don't waste your time starting a sensor before you have connectivity.

 If there is a command in the queue on the status page, it should clear on the next read cycle (once every 5 minutes).
 If it does not clear on the next read cycle, you have a command stuck in the queue.
 In that case, [clear](./Clear-queue.md) the queue.